ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction

 Specifically, we first construct ChartSFT by collecting instruction-following data from various chart-related tasks.
 To address the limitations of existing chart-based benchmarks \cite{methani2020plotqa, masry2022chartqa,kantharaj2022opencqa}, we introduce several modifications to improve the quality of data annotation: 1) instruction-following data involving various topics for chart-to-table translation is added, which we find helps align the chart and the associated structured text; 2) the chain-of-thought annotations for chart numerical QA task are generated to improve mathematical reasoning abilities \cite{wei2022chain}; 3) the task of chart referring question answering is created to enhance the understanding of visual elements and their relationships \cite{chen2023shikra, yang2023set}; 4) chart with specialized types such as radar and box plot are included to improve the generalization.
 Overall, ChartSFT encompasses a larger corpus of instruction-following data, incorporates a wider range of chart-related tasks and types, and features more comprehensive data annotations compared to previous benchmarks \cite{masry2022chartqa,methani2020plotqa,kantharaj2022opencqa}.

-Before conducting multitask instruction tuning, as done in existing research \cite{masry2023unichart, liu2022matcha}, we begin by pre-training ChartAssistant on the chart-to-table translation task as shown in Fig.\ref{fig:teaser}(b).
+Before conducting multitask instruction tuning, as done in existing research \cite{masry2023unichart, liu2022matcha}, we start with pre-training ChartAssistant on the chart-to-table translation task as shown in Fig.\ref{fig:teaser}(b).
 This task involves parsing a chart and generating a Markdown table.
 It shares similarities with dense captioning for natural images, allowing the model to interpret the elements and relationships within the chart.
 Similar to the role of image captioning in training multimodal models \cite{liu2023visual, shao2023tiny, xu2023lvlm}, chart-to-table translation facilitates alignment between the chart and its structured text.